Elizabeth Kane: Children

 The couple had four children: Harriet Amelia in 1855, Elisha Kent Kane in 1856, Evan O'Neil Kane in 1861, and William Kane in 1862.
 After Thomas' death, William took the name Thomas L. Kane, Jr. Three of their children became physicians, while Elisha Kane graduated from the engineering program at Princeton University.

 Evan O'Neil Kane, a prominent surgeon, had an impressive and sometimes bizarre career; he was known for his inventions as well as operating on himself.
 Elizabeth, Evan, and William founded the Kane Woodside Hospital, which later became the Kane Summit Hospital, where Evan Kane was chief surgeon.
 The hospital closed in 1970, but still functions as an administration building for Kane Community Hospital.

 Historic home

+More than a decade after the death of her husband, the original Kane residence was destroyed by fire.
+In response, Elizabeth contracted with the Philadelphia architectural firm of Cope & Stewardson to design and build a new home in 1896.

+Her son Elisha Kent Kane would go on to rebuild an exact replica of the original family home at 90% scale and name it Silverside for his wife Zella, who was the silver side of ever storm cloud in his life.
+It is now owned by Artist and Author Jessica Lark and called Reliquarian House.
+In addition to her home it provides residencies year round for artists, authors, and writers through her non profit Elysian Sanctuary.